Your Guide to International Adoption in Arizona

 If you are adopting through a Hague Convention country:

 You will need to file Form 1-800A, as well as your documentation, information and completed international adoption home study.
 Upon approval, you will be eligible to adopt from a Hague Convention country for 15 months.

 If you are adopting through a non-Hague Convention country:

 You will need to file Form 1-600A if you have not yet matched with a child to adopt.
 If your Arizona international adoption agency has matched you with a child, you can file Form 1-600 along with all the necessary documents and your completed international adoption home study.

 You will be able to adopt from a non-Hague Convention country for up to 18 months before you need to renew your eligibility status.

 Once you have been approved by USCIS, your international adoption agency will be able to send your form and adoption dossier to the country where you’d like to adopt.
 The country will review your information to confirm you are eligible to adopt according to their adoption laws.

-After you have been matched with a child for adoption, you will file either Form I-800 or I-600, this time to ensure your child is eligible to immigrate to the United States.
+After you have been matched with a child for adoption, you will file either Form I-800 or I-600 (depending on the form filed previously), this time to ensure your child is eligible to immigrate to the United States.

 When the USCIS confirms your child is eligible for adoption, you will apply for a U.S. visa for your child.
 Form DS-260 is the form you’ll file to the child’s home country to review and approve.